ashleydavis/alpha-vantage-cli/README.md

 [https://www.alphavantage.co/support/#api-key](https://www.alphavantage.co/support/#api-key)

+For general guidance on working with financial market data, please refer to this [inance API guide](https://medium.com/@patrick.collins_58673/stock-api-landscape-5c6e054ee631)

 The examples that follow use the 'demo' API key, please be aware that this has very limited usage.

 ## Node.js installation